| | |

 Postcard Merchant…a bit young…

-I started climbing to the High Place of Sacrifice and it wasn’t long before I was greeting by a young boy on a donkey who watched me huff and puff my way up the steps.
-When I reached the area where he was waiting he asked,
+I started climbing to the High Place of Sacrifice, and it wasn’t long before I was greeted by a young boy on a donkey who watched me huff and puff my way up the steps.
+When I reached the area where he was waiting, he asked,

 “Donkey mam?”